Trebonius91/utils4VASP/README.md

 ## General overview

-This repository contains a list of scripts and programs that can be used to set up, manage and evaluate VASP calcuations.
-It was initially designed to support calculations of liquid surface catalysts, but the scripts and programs should be general enough to use them for arbitrary VASP calculations of surface or bulk systems.
+This repository contains a list of Python3 scripts and Fortran programs that can be used to set up, manage and evaluate VASP calcuations, both periodic DFT and ML-FF.

 A description of all scripts/programs as well as an overview of important VASP calculations and how to do them is given in the [utils4VASP-Wiki](https://github.com/Trebonius91/utils4VASP/wiki)!